moliver28/research-handbook/content/handbook/marketing/utm-strategy.md

 * learn.gitlab.com
 * pages.gitlab.com
 * ir.gitlab.com
+*
-* When UTMs are not Needed:
+**When UTMs are not Needed:**
-* When the link directs to a page on the same domain
 * When linking to a non GitLab web property (Eg: Youtube, Linkedin, etc..)
+* When the link directs to the page on the same domain: *gitlab.com.
+Google Analytics is setup across multiple gitlab.com subdomains, which includes about.gitlab.com and learn.gitlab.com.
+When a visitor navigates between about to learn (or vice versa), the client ID and session ID would remain the same, so we  know it's the same visitor in the same session.
+When UTMs are added to a *gitlab.com link on a *gitlab.com page, there's a possibility that GA will count a new session.
+If that user converts by submitting a form, then the conversion would be attributed to the last non-direct source.
+In the example you provided, the conversion will be PathFactory instead of the original Google Organic, since PF was the last UTM before conversion.
+* It is therefore recommended to remove UTMs from all internal *gitlab.com links, unless if there's a reason to keep them.

 ## How to create UTMs